mfem/web/src/building.md

 ```

 ## Building MFEM with CMake
-To build a serial form of MFEM with CMake first create a build directory.
+To build a serial version of MFEM with CMake first create a build directory.
 For example, using a build directory named `build`:
 ```sh
 mkdir build
 cd build